iamvaidarbhi/Flutter_Examples/README.md

     1. Widget Tree:- An application built using flutter is designed using widgets.
 Everything is widget.
     2. Embrace Platform Difference :- Flutter embraces the difference gracefully as iOS and an Android behave differently for how service API's are called and handled.

+  + In Above repository I put some basic example of **Flutter** .
+  1) Flutter State Management Techniques.
+  2) Flutter SQFlite
+  3) Flutter Shared Preferences
+  4) Flutter Animations.

+  Above following points are important in flutter.
+It is easily find at YouTube also and you can follow some legends of Flutter.